Source: December 31, 2017 Interstate Route Log and Finders List

 A later proposal by Mayor Norquist in 2003 suggested extending I-794 west to the Zoo Interchange as part of a plan to reroute I-94 away from the Marquette Interchange prior to its reconstruction.
 Read more about that on the I-894 guide.

 Interstate 794 veers west at the Lake Interchange and quickly encounters a left-hand ramp (Exit 1E) for Milwaukee Street.
-Merging from the right is a two-lane ramp from Lincoln Memorial Drive by the eastern terminus of U.S. 18.
 Only a half mile remains before the Marquette Interchange ramps to Interstates 41 and 94.
-Photo taken 05/09/10.
+Photo taken by Peter Johnson (02/07/16).

 Progressing westward, Interstate 794 spans the Milwaukee River on the quarter mile approach to the Marquette Interchange (Exits 1A/B/C).
-Photo taken 05/30/11.
+Photo taken by Peter Johnson (02/07/16).

 Interstate 94 overtakes the East West Freeway en route to Elm Grove, Brookfield and Madison.
-Photo taken 05/30/11.
+Photo taken by Peter Johnson (02/07/16).

 An on-ramp ties into the departing Exits 1B/C from 2nd and Clybourn Streets.
 U.S. 41 previously overlapped with I-94 west to the Stadium Interchange and south to the Airport Interchange.
 The concurrency was removed when Interstate 41 was signed in place of U.S. 41 along I-894 in 2015.
 Photo taken 05/30/11.